 Rules for New Jersey Beaches

-There will be a restriction on the number of beachgoers allowed on each beach or lakefront, and social distancing measures will be required.
+As of January 26, 2022 it’s unclear if there will be a restriction on the number of beachgoers allowed on each beach or lakefront, or if any social distancing measures will be required.

 - Capacity limits may be in place and will differ from beach to beach

-- Social distancing measures are in place in some areas.
+- Social distancing measures may be in place in some areas.

 What are the rules for Atlantic City beaches?